RealgarsZhang/video_pose_sp/.ipynb_checkpoints/README-checkpoint.txt

 You might see some errors and exceptions when running the above scripts.
 They are normal.

-VIDEO IMPROVEMENT
+VIDEO SMOOTHING
-Following the keyframe generation, you can run video improvement as follows:
+Following the keyframe generation, you can run video smoothing as follows:
 1. install requirements_slowmo_monkey.txt in a new python environment
 2. download pretrained model from
     * http://drive.google.com/uc?id=1IvobLDbRiBgZr3ryCRrWL8xDbMZ-KnpF